 The abdominal imaging fellowship program at UAB provides 12 months of advanced training in computed tomography (CT), ultrasound (US), magnetic resonance imaging (MRI) and non-vascular interventional procedures of the abdomen and pelvis with state-of-the-art equipment.
 The program provides varied experiences that will serve as a solid foundation for either academic or private practice careers.
-The Abdominal Imaging section has 15 faculty, who provide coverage for body CT, US, MR, image-guided interventional procedures, and GI/GU fluoroscopic exams.
+The Abdominal Imaging section has faculty who provide coverage for body CT, US, MR, image-guided interventional procedures, and GI/GU fluoroscopic exams.
 Our abdominal imaging faculty members have a wide range of experience, accomplishments, and interests on the institutional, national and international levels.
 Several are widely known experts in abdominal imaging, with numerous scientific publications as well as prominent roles in national radiology organizations.

 Our fellows will:

-- Learn to protocol and interpret complex cross-sectional abdominal and pelvic imaging studies using advanced imaging equipment and techniques.
+• Learn to protocol and interpret complex cross-sectional abdominal and pelvic imaging studies using advanced imaging equipment and techniques

-- Become proficient in performing CT and US guided image-guided interventional procedures.
+• Become proficient in performing CT and US guided image-guided interventional procedures

-- Have opportunities and mentoring to perform imaging research based on their personal goals.
+• Have opportunities and mentoring to perform imaging research based on their personal goals

 Body Computed Tomography